Unity-Technologies/hello-cube-ecs-training/notes-for-instructor.md

 ![](markdown-resources/01-MonoBehaviour-Profile.png)

 About 80 milliseconds are spent on the CPU with about 27 milliseconds spent on update logic and the rest on CPU rendering logic.
 The screenshot shows the highlighted portion which pertains specifically to BehaviourUpdate which takes nearly 21 milliseconds of time on the main thread.
 Zero work is scheduled on the job threads while this is running.

+You have reached the end of the material to be presented for this scene.

+## 02-EntitiesForEach